kgrid-objects/opioid-collection/medication/opioid-collection/README.md

   - Input: date and rxCUI parameters from 2 visit summaries (e.g. {"visitA":{"date":"2/4/20","rxcui":"70"},"visitB":{"date":"2013/3/31","rxcui":"790"}})
   - Output: "new opioid starter", "not prescribed an opioid", or "previously prescribed opioid"
   - ArkID - ark:/99999/fk43b69v25

+5. Opioid User Detector
+  - Input: dictionary of rxCUIs with a space delimiter (e.g. {"rxcui":"480 2101 10767"})
+  - Output: True/False presence of an opioid (e.g. "Opioid?
+True")
+  - ArkID - ark:/99999/fk4vx0mr08

+Within each knowledge object repository, we have included the python code, an input RDF, an output RDF, a README, and the clinical documentation where the knowledge was extracted from.
+The README contains important metadata, along with information on how to execute the object locally and how to execute the object using REST API.

+We have created a collection of all of the knowledge objects that can be found in the following file: transition_of_care_objects.postman_collection.json.
+The transition of care collection contains a list of commands for all knowledge objects, including a PUT(ADD/UPDATE) command and a POST command for each one.
+Each knowledge object also has a set of execution test functions that can be found in the transition of care collection, along with a sample development environment (SampleDev.postman_env.json).
+Both the environment and collection can be directly imported to a REST API client; we use postman.